Traffic and Process Capability (Ppk) Relate?

 “Pp” does not care whether the car is in the lane.
 It just compares the size of the lane to the size of the car

-The Capability Indices “Ppk” not only Compares the VOP to the VOC, but also tell you where the car is in the lane.
+The Capability Indices “Ppk” not only Compares the VOP to the VOC but also tells you where the car is in the lane.

 Ppk is the Minimum of two Calculations Ppu (Pp Upper) and Ppl (Pp Lower)

-The Minimum of the two calculations tell us what side of the Center of Lane the is the Center of the Car
+The Minimum of the two calculations tells us what side of the Center of Lane the is the Center of the Car

 The Calculation for Ppk = Min (Ppu, Ppl)